: The board wants to publish the names of delinquent owners in our newsletter to shame them into paying. Is this legal? If so, is it a good idea?

 : Publishing the names of delinquent owners is an effective means of collecting monies owed to the association.
 Peer pressure works.
-Except for publishing the names of owners where the board voted to foreclose on their units (Civ.
-Code §1367.4(c)(2)
+Associations cannot publish the names of owners where the board voted to foreclose on their units.
+(Civ.
+Code §5705(c)

-) there is nothing that prohibits publishing the names of delinquent owners.
-Moreover, the publication is privileged under Civil Code §47(c)
+.)
+However, there is nothing in the Davis-Stirling Act that prohibits publishing the names of delinquent owners.

-.
-An argument can be made that releasing the names of delinquent owners compromises their privacy in violation of Civil Code §1365.2(d)(1)(D)
+An argument can be made that releasing the names of delinquent owners compromises their privacy in violation of Civil Code §5215(a)(4)

 .
 Currently, the issue is unsettled.
-To avoid running into problems, the safest approach is to not publish names.
-Conservative Approach to Publishing Names
+To avoid running into problems, the safest approach is not to publish names.

 .
-For those who wish to take a conservative approach to the issue, we can look at how California handles the publishing of names of delinquent taxpayers.
+For those who want to publish names, look at how California handles delinquent taxpayers.
 According to the state's website

 , California mails each person on its list a certified letter providing the person an opportunity to pay their taxes before the list is published.
 To avoid being published, taxpayers must do one of the following: (i) pay the liability in full, (ii) establish an installment agreement, (iii) enter into an offer in compromise, or (iv) substantiate a bankruptcy filing.
 With that in mind, associations could do the following: